toddcf/toddcf-author/README.md

 - Remove any Google Font links you don't wind up using.
 (Streamline load time.)
 - Link favicon.
 - Footer:
+  - Instead of opacity, change the Amazon and FB icons from b&w to color when hovering.
   - Set all ABOUT links in footer, once those pages are ready.
   - Test mobile responsiveness.
 - Nav: